Friday 8th November 2019 ~ One Moorgate Place, London EC2R 6EA

 3.15pm-3.45pm: Daisy chain – Prue Freeman, founder of fledgling group Daisy Green, discusses how the independent business has managed to grow a presence in London in the highly competitive all-day dining market, its evolution from a coffee house concept and the challenges of making each new site unique.

-3.45pm-4.15pm: Honest approach – Phil Eeles, co-founder of Honest Burgers, talks about how the business has avoided getting caught up in the wider issues the burger category faces, how it has built its culture while bringing experience across its management team, and whether now is the time for it to diversify.
+3.45pm-4.15pm: Honest approach – Phil Eeles, co-founder of Honest Burgers, talks about how the business has avoided getting caught up in the wider issues the burger category faces and how it has built its culture while bringing experience across its management team.

 4.15pm-4.50pm: Panel session – Propel insights editor Mark Wingett talks to Thom Elliot, co-founder of Pizza Pilgrims; Dan Houghton, co-founder of Chilango; and Gavin Adair, managing director of Rosa’s Thai, about the benefits and challenges that come with offering a delivery option, its impact on business models, staff and expansion opportunities.